Notify me

 The Quartz Crisis

-The first quartz watch in 1969 in was the Seiko Astron:
+The first quartz watch, released in 1969, was the Seiko Astron:

 Quartz watches became so popular in just over a decade that from the 1980’s there were more quartz watches than mechanical ones.